Joey Votto Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in the league.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in MLB.

-- The Blue Jays have a 3.73 team ERA that is No. 1 among all league pitching staffs.
+- The Blue Jays have the top team ERA across all league pitching staffs (3.71).

-- Berrios will aim to secure his 10th win when he gets the start for the Blue Jays, his 25th of the season.
-He is 9-8 with a 3.53 ERA and 132 strikeouts through 140 1/3 innings pitched.

-- In his last appearance on Friday against the Chicago Cubs, the righty went 4 1/3 innings, giving up four earned runs while surrendering nine hits.
+- The righty last appeared on Saturday against the Chicago Cubs, when he tossed six innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.